EU countries fail to agree energy reforms after coal subsidy clash | Headlines

 EU countries fail to agree energy reforms after coal subsidy clash

-The latest version of the proposal had said a country must also assess the impact on its climate change goals.
-STABLE PRICES The proposed EU power market reform aims to make power prices more stable and predictable, by putting new state-backed renewables and low-carbon nuclear plants onto fixed-price contracts for difference.
-Ministers were also negotiating details such as how to spend any revenues raised by these subsidy schemes, and whether to limit countries from widely imposing these fixed-price contracts on existing power plants.
+Countries including Austria, Belgium, Germany and Luxembourg had objected, saying the move would undermine Europe's goals to fight climate change.
+The draft proposal, seen by Reuters, would allow existing capacity mechanisms to temporarily waive a CO2 emissions limit - enabling coal plants to participate - if they fail to attract enough lower-carbon generators, and if the European Commission approved the exemption.

-European Union countries failed on Monday to agree on planned new rules for the bloc's power market, having clashed over a proposal to extend subsidies for coal plants as part of the reform intended to increase the use of low-carbon power.
-EU energy ministers meeting in Luxembourg ended talks without a joint stance on the rules that also seek to avoid a repeat of last year's energy crisis, when record-high gas prices left consumers with soaring energy bills.
+European Union countries failed on Monday to agree on planned new rules for the bloc's power market, having clashed over a proposal to extend subsidies for coal plants under the reform, and a separate push to expand fixed-price power contracts.
+EU energy ministers meeting in Luxembourg ended talks without a joint stance on the reforms that seek to avoid a repeat of last year's energy crisis, when record-high gas prices left consumers with soaring energy bills.

 STABLE PRICES The proposed EU power market reform aims to make power prices more stable and predictable, by putting new state-backed renewables and low-carbon nuclear plants onto fixed-price contracts for difference.

-Ministers were also negotiating details such as how to spend any revenues raised by these subsidy schemes, and whether to limit countries from widely imposing these fixed-price contracts on existing power plants.
+Ministers struggled to agree whether to limit countries from widely imposing these fixed-price contracts on existing power plants, after some raised concerns that this could distort the EU's single market.
 The latest draft proposal would also let countries introduce national schemes, until mid-2024, to recoup windfall revenues from some power plants if power prices spike - a move backed by countries including Greece and Spain, but opposed by energy industry groups.

 EU countries must negotiate the final power market upgrade with the EU Parliament, with the aim to pass the law before EU parliamentary elections next year.